-If science and math appeal to you but you’re not sure how to put your passion to work, a degree in engineering might just be the perfect solution.
+If science and math appeal to you, but you’re not sure how to put your passion to work, a degree in engineering might just be the perfect solution.

-Also, electrical engineers are able to advance to management positions more easily than other engineers, because they have the most comprehensive understanding of how building systems work.
+Also, electrical engineers can advance to management positions more easily than other engineers, because they have the most comprehensive understanding of how building systems work.

 4. Access to Jobs

 This field doesn’t require you to have an advanced degree to find work.